Details of the plan to achieve a transformation in broadband in the UK

 Building Digital UK (BDUK), part of the Department for Digital, Culture, Media and Sport, is delivering superfast broadband and local full fibre networks to the nation.

-- is also introducing a broadband Universal Service Obligation so that by 2020 everyone across the UK will have a clear, enforceable right to request high speed broadband
+- is introducing a Broadband Universal Service Obligation so that from March 2020 everyone across the UK will have a clear, enforceable right to request high speed broadband;

-- has provided access to basic broadband (2Mbps) for all for those who do not currently have coverage otherwise
+- has provided access to basic broadband (2Mbps) for all for those who do not currently have coverage otherwise; and

-- supports the stimulation of private investment in full fibre connections through a programme that is currently funded through March 2021
+- supports the stimulation of private investment in full fibre connections through a programme that is currently funded through to March 2021.

 Superfast Broadband Programme